Why Olamide Davies Talabi Stepped Down From Ogun Central Senatorial Race

 “However, as events unfolded, I began to observe disturbing signs — desperation for power, personal interests above collective progress, greed and actions capable of creating unnecessary division within the party and among our people.
 Those realities deeply troubled my spirit.”

 “This is definitely one of the most painful decisions of my life because it means temporarily abandoning a vision and mission I genuinely believed in.
-But at this moment, my safety, health and emotional well-being must come first,” he added.
+But at this moment, my safety, health and emotional well-being must come first,” she added.

-The development has continued to generate reactions within political circles in Ogun State, particularly among supporters who viewed Talabi as one of the emerging voices in the state’s evolving political landscape.
+The development has continued to generate reactions within political circles in Ogun State, particularly among supporters who viewed Talabi as one of the emerging female voices in the state’s evolving political landscape.